17 zero waste essentials ideas for a sustainable and plastic-free lifestyle.

 Besides, it’s made of USDA organic coconut oil, shea butter, beeswax, cornstarch, and baking soda.
 What’s more, we added jojoba oil and rosemary extract to make it as effective as mainstream deodorants.

-It’s also available in a tea tree and lemongrass scent if you prefer that over the natural coconut scent.
+It’s also available in a tea tree and lemongrass scent or summer rain scent if you prefer that over the natural coconut scent.
 Each stick comes with 2.1 ounces (62 grams), but even one will last a while.

 Ever heard of solid shampoo and/or conditioner bars?